Congresswoman Lauren Boebert Defends Outburst During State Of The Union: 'Couldn't Stay Silent'

 — Lauren Boebert (@laurenboebert) March 2, 2022

-Congressman Jason Crow, a military veteran representing Colorado’s 6th District, shared his disapproval with his colleagues outburst.
+Rep. Jason Crow, a Democrat who represents Colorado’s 6th Congressional District, shared his disapproval with his colleague’s outburst.

 Crow went on to say Boebert “doesn’t know what she’s doing,” and “is not interested in legislating or even knowing the issues or knowing the facts.”